 Even with these measures, some of your grass may have been too severely damaged to recover.
 You should distribute grass seed in those areas, which will germinate and replace the compromised blades.
 Make sure to use the same type of grass for the new seed; not only does this give your yard a complete look, but it makes it easier to cut it to the right length going forward.
 Then water the seeded areas regularly so the new grass can grow quickly.

-If your lawn is damaged, Lush Lawn provides fertilizer and restorative applications that will protect your grass as it recovers from pests and lawn diseases.
+If your lawn is damaged, Lush Lawn provides lawn care services including a lawn fertilizer service and restorative applications that will protect your grass as it recovers from pests and lawn diseases.
 For more information on protecting your grass from lawn scalping and a host of other problems, contact Lush Lawn today.